DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 This trace was used to verify that tokens were correctly injected and that all requests were routed as expected.
 Logcat also reported error cases, such as failed authentication or unreachable backend, allowing for quick debugging during the session.

-> *Optional Placeholder: Screenshot of Android Studio Logcat showing a POST to `/api/saved-itineraries`.*

 #### Spring Boot Console Output